🛡️ Clinical Review by Dr. Aris Thorne

 The Shift in Emotional Energy

 The most fundamental sign of an emotional affair is a noticeable shift in where the unfaithful partner directs their emotional energy.
 In a healthy relationship, partners turn toward each other for support, to share triumphs, and to navigate stress.
 When an emotional affair takes root, this dynamic changes.
 The unfaithful partner begins to route their most significant thoughts, feelings, and daily experiences to the affair partner first.
-If your partner suddenly stops sharing the minutiae of their day with you, or seems strangely detached when you ask about their emotional state, it may be because they are already fulfilling that need elsewhere.
-This creates a tangible emotional distance within the primary relationship, often leaving the betrayed partner feeling isolated and inexplicably lonely despite being in the same room.
+If your partner suddenly stops sharing the minutiae of their day with you, or seems detached when you ask about their emotional state, it may be because they are already fulfilling that need elsewhere.
+This creates a tangible emotional distance within the primary relationship, leaving the betrayed partner feeling isolated and lonely despite being in the same room.

 Secrecy and Defensive Behavior

-The 'Just a Friend' Defense
+The "Just a Friend" Defense

-When confronted about the intense connection, the unfaithful partner will almost universally deploy the 'we are just friends' defense.
+When confronted about the intense connection, the unfaithful partner will almost universally deploy the "we are just friends" defense.
 While it is entirely possible and healthy to have close platonic friends, an emotional affair crosses the line.
 The defining characteristic is the sexual tension or romantic chemistry that underpins the interaction, even if it remains unacknowledged.
 The relationship occupies a disproportionate amount of the unfaithful partner's mental space.
-They may compare you unfavorably to this 'friend,' or bring them up constantly in conversation, demonstrating an infatuation that is inappropriate for a platonic friendship.
+They may compare you unfavorably to this "friend," or bring them up constantly in conversation, demonstrating an infatuation that is inappropriate for a platonic friendship.

 Changes in Intimacy and Conflict

 Emotional affairs invariably impact the primary relationship's intimacy.
 This can manifest in two contradictory ways.
 Often, the unfaithful partner withdraws physically, as their romantic and sexual energy is sublimated into the affair.
 Conversely, some individuals may experience a surge in sexual appetite within the primary relationship, fueled by the generalized arousal the affair generates.
 Furthermore, the nature of conflict often changes.
 The unfaithful partner may become hyper-critical, picking fights over trivial matters.
 This subconscious strategy allows them to justify their emotional withdrawal and creates the emotional space they need to nurture the affair.
-By painting the primary relationship as deeply flawed or unhappy, they rationalize their inappropriate connection as a necessary refuge.
+By painting the primary relationship as unhappy, they rationalize their inappropriate connection as a necessary refuge.

 The Aftermath: Rebuilding Trust